top of page

 Members of Brother Tree Sound have played in chamber ensembles in many of Londons best loved venues including the Wigmore Hall, Queen Elizabeth Hall, Purcell Room and Conway Hall.
 It is their love of the powerful intimacy of the string quartet that has brought them together and sees them continue their journey.

-Brother Tree Sound released their hugely successful EP Interstices, in 2020 which has been streamed over 10 million times worldwide.
-They named it after the Latin word for 'The Space Between' with the idea to bring together four quite different styles of music that explore the same intangible idea of finding the spaces between notes, phrases, musical landscape and performers.The EP has been broadcast on BBC Radio 3 a number of times.
+Over the past few seasons the quartet has recorded, made videos and commissioned music for a variety of projects.
+They released their hugely successful EP Interstices, in 2020 which has had worldwide success.
+Naming it after the Latin for 'The Space Between' the idea was to bring together four quite different styles of music that explore the same intangible idea of finding the spaces between notes, phrases, musical landscape and performers.The EP has been broadcast on BBC Radio 3 a number of times.

 bottom of page